ALGo0/Hackathons/Hactoberfest2022/README.md

-#PROJECTS FOR THE 2022 HACTOBERFEST
+# PROJECTS FOR THE 2022 HACTOBERFEST
+-> hello, you can upload here content for the ongoing hactoberfest22.